cryptDecoder/Shell-Scripting/README.md

 ### What is Shell Script

-A Shell script is a list of commands in a computer program that is run by the Unix Shell which is a command-line interpreter. for example of simple shell script
+A Shell script is a list of commands in a computer program that is run by the Unix Shell which is a command-line interpreter. for example of a simple shell script

 ```
 #! /bin/bash